dhru84/AquaIntel/README.md

-# Aquainel — Indian EEZ Intelligence
+# AquaIntel — Indian EEZ Intelligence

 Web app to explore India’s EEZ with modules for Taxonomy & Morphology, eDNA, Otolith, Acoustic, Fishery Advisory, and a simple EEZ Chatbot.
 Built with Flask + Plotly and a clean dark UI.